What is an extended school?

 Do all schools provide extended services?

 The extended schools programme is targeted at schools which serve areas of the highest social disadvantage.
 In 2016-2017, over £10 million of extended schools funding has been made available enabling nearly 550 eligible schools to offer additional provision outside of the traditional school day (including evenings, weekends and holiday periods).

 Most other schools not participating in the programme, however, do offer some form of extended services through a combination of voluntary effort, parental contributions and alternative sources of external funding.

-For more information on the Extended Schools programme and to see what schools qualify for extended schools funding, follow the link below to the DE website.
-To find out what services are offered by schools in your area, check with the schools themselves or contact your local education and library board.
+For more information on the extended schools programme and to see what schools qualify for this funding, follow the link below to the Department of Education website.
+To find out what services are offered by schools in your area, check with the schools themselves or contact the Education Authority (EA) in your region.

 What extra services are provided?

-- stimulating activities and learning for your child
+- stimulating activities, skills classes and additional learning support for your child

 - parenting and family support

 - better access to a range of specialist support services